fxzjshm/SyclParallelSTL/README.md

 that can be passed to standard STL algorithms for them to run on SYCL.
 Currently, only some STL algorithms are implemented, such as:

-* sort : Bitonic sort for ranges where the size is a power of two, or sequential sort otherwise.
+* sort : Bitonic sort for ranges where the size is a power of two, or merge sort otherwise.
 * transform : Parallel iteration (one thread per element) on the device.
 * fill : Parallel iteration (one thread per element) on the device.